kuroducky/NLP-Assignment1/README.md

 1) Pairs.txt and Reviews.txt
 2) Run the python notebook noun-adj pair ranker.ipynb on Jupyter Notebook.

-**Ensure that user has all library packages that are required to be installed before running the python notebook

-If user does not have required library packages, run on Anaconda Prompt

 In the python notebook, there will be a cell that runs
 ```
 !pip install spacy